-The RDQS ball is enabled by bit E11, as shown in Figure 38.
+The RDQS ball is enabled by bit E11, as shown in Figure 41 on page 78.
 This feature is only applicable to the x8 configuration.
 When enabled (E11 = 1), RDQS is identical in function and timing to data strobe DQS during a READ.
 During a WRITE operation, RDQS is ignored by the DDR2 SDRAM.